Accounts section

 Average DepositThe average deposit amount across all deposits within the specified period shows typical inflow sizes.

-Average WithdrawalThe average withdrawal amount across all withdrawals within the specified period indicates typical outflow sizes.
+Average WithdrawalThe average withdrawal amount across all withdrawals within the specified period indicates the typical size of outflows.

-The table below outlines the available metrics in the Cash Flow at a Glance section, along with their corresponding descriptions:
+The table below outlines the available metrics in the Cash Flow widget along with their corresponding descriptions:

 MetricDescription